paul90/wiki-plugin-newwiki/ReadMe.md

-# Federated Wiki - NewWiki Plugin
+# Federated Wiki - WikiGenesis Plugin

-This plugin, type: newwiki, is used in the dat variant of Federated Wiki for the creation of new Federated Wiki sites.
+This plugin, type: wikigenesis, is used in the dat variant of Federated Wiki for the creation of new Federated Wiki sites.

 The default behaviour is to create a new wiki using ... as a template.
 This behaviour